[1] HK COMPANIES ORDINANCE (GENERAL)

 (i) by an application to the Registrar for deregistration, or

-(ii) by petition to the court for an order to commence a compulsory liquidation or by the commencement of a voluntary liquidation.
-A voluntary liquidation can be divided into a creditor's voluntary liquidation or a member's voluntary liquidation, depending on whether the company is solvent or not.
+• A voluntary liquidation can be divided into a creditor's voluntary liquidation or a member's voluntary liquidation, depending on whether the company is solvent or not.

 Note: a company can also be dissolved after its name has been stricken off the register of companies by the Companies Registrar.